yassineaitmohamed/LMA/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-**TL;DR**: You can freely use, modify, and distribute this software, even for commercial purposes, as long as you include the original copyright notice.
+**TL;DR**: Free to use, modify, and distribute, even commercially.
+Just include the original license.

 ---